Appngage/appsmonk-sdk-android/README.md

 Your GCM Sender ID (e.g. 458299266933)
 Your Google Authorization Key (e.g. AIzaSyBVu_T1V6q1l3JAXqx3fmCgwPslRHThx3g)
 You will need to input the GCM Sender ID below in the config file of Appngege.
-The Google authorization key is not used in code, but needs to be placed within your app's settings page on the Appngage dashboard.
+The Google authorization key is not used in code, but needs to be placed within your app's settings page on the Appsmonk dashboard.

 ###Here are the steps to create an app in our dashboard.

-1) Go to Link: [https://appngage.com](https://appngage.com) and request access.
+1) Go to Link: [https://appsmonk.com](https://appsmonk.com) and request access.

-2) We will send an email with the registration link to appngage dashboard
+2) We will send an email with the registration link to Appsmonk dashboard

 3) Follow the link and Register.

 4) Click on 'Add an app' button to add the app and enter your GCM Server API Key and click on 'save'.

-You will get the Appngage API key once you save the App and you can see the same under 'settings tab'.
+You will get the Appsmonk API key once you save the App and you can see the same under 'settings tab'.

-###Initializing Appngage SDK With Android Studio
+###Initializing Appsmonk SDK With Android Studio

 Here are the steps:
 <pre>